PaloAltoNetworks/rbac-police/docs/collect.md

   -h, --help   help for collect

 Global Flags:
-  -a, --all-serviceaccounts   collect data on all serviceAccounts, not only those assigned to a pod
+  -a, --all-serviceaccounts    collect data on all serviceAccounts, not only those assigned to a pod -w, --discover-protections   discover features gates and admission controllers that protect against certain attacks, partly by emulating the attacks via impersonation & dry-run write operations
       --ignore-controlplane    don't collect data on control plane nodes and pods.
 Identified by either the 'node-role.kubernetes.io/control-plane' or 'node-role.kubernetes.io/master' labels.
 ServiceAccounts will not be linked to control plane components
   -l, --loud                   loud mode, print results regardless of -o -n, --namespace string       scope collection on serviceAccounts to a namespace
       --node-groups strings    treat nodes as part of these groups (default [system:nodes]) --node-user string       user assigned to all nodes, default behaviour assumes nodes users are compatible with the NodeAuthorizer
   -o, --out-file string        save results to file
 ```